hyperionxt/social-network-API/README.md

 ### JWT:

-* there are endoints protected by tokens authentication middlewares
+* there are endoints protected by tokens authentication middlewares,
-* forgot password stuff(url token will be generated in the url, send it to the email user and this token will be validated)
+* forgot password request token creation,

 ### Posts:

 * you can get all posts as a home page.
 * posts are classified by categories.
 * users can create, delete and update their posts.
+* user can upload, delete or update image files in their posts.

 ### Communties:

 * users can create, delete and update their communties.
+* users can upload a community image.
 * communities are classified by categories.

 ### Categories: